 If you are considering a career as a mental health professional, it can be exciting (and potentially overwhelming) to learn of the many job titles and career paths available to pursue.
-While the variety of jobs increases your chances of aligning your career and interests, understanding the differences among available roles can make choosing the “right” path a daunting task.
+While the wide variety of jobs increases your chances of aligning your career goals and interests, understanding the differences between counselors and therapists can make choosing the “right” path a daunting task.

 Three of the most common job titles in the mental health industry are counselor, therapist, and psychologist.
 But what is the difference between these job titles?
 Are counselors, therapists, and psychologists really that different from one another, or are they more similar than different?

-While there is overlap between these three careers, there are specific differences which you should understand before embarking on a career in the field.
+While there is overlap between these three career options, there are specific differences that you should understand before embarking on a career in the field.
 Here, we explore those differences.

 Ready to Make a Difference?

 Download our free Counseling Psychology Career Guide to learn how.